zenaro147/pokecrystal-mobile-ptbr/README.md

 ## Information

-A WIP fork of pokecrystal designed to restore and localize Mobile Adapter functionality such as online battles and trades to Crystal using disassembled code from the Japanese ROM designed for use with Mobile System recreation projects like the REON Project.
+A fork of pokecrystal designed to restore and localize Mobile Adapter functionality such as online battles and trades to Crystal using disassembled code from the Japanese ROM designed for use with Mobile System recreation projects like the REON Project.

+The intention of this project is to create a build of pokecrystal with all of the content that was featured in the Japanese version of the game and was cut from the international release(s).
+We've been very strict on ensuring that any decisions made on the localization or presentation of this content match the standards of a hypothetical scenario in which the Mobile Adapter was released outside of Japan and Crystal received a complete English release back in 2001.

 This repository is built upon a substantial amount of work done by Sudel-Matze.